 This system will be used to distribute information regarding emergencies that dictate immediate action.
 An emergency is a situation which poses an immediate risk to the health and safety of the campus community or significantly disrupts its programs and activities.
-Examples of alerts include a fire or a chemical leak requiring the evacuation of a building, or an ongoing criminal incident that requires members of the campus community to take action to ensure their safety.
+Examples of alerts include: a fire or a chemical leak requiring the evacuation of a building, or an ongoing criminal incident that requires members of the campus community to take action to ensure their safety.
 The message will direct you where to go for further information or what action to take.
 Less urgent messages will be sent using the campus e-mail system.
 Following a warning, the alert system will be used to provide additional messages or an 'all clear' announcement.
-Test alerts will be sent on a routine basis.
+NOTE: Test alerts will be sent on a routine basis.

 Who will get notified?

 All students, faculty, and staff will receive emergency notifications.
 Messages may be sent using text messages, voice messages, and e-mail.
-However only those who have provided their cell phone information can be contacted via text messages.
+However only those who have provided their cell phone information can be contacted via text message.